wavemotion-dave/A5200DS/readme.txt

 --------------------------------------------------------------------------------
 History :
 --------------------------------------------------------------------------------
+V2.1 : 30-Dec-2020 by wavemotion-dave
+  * Pokey Emulation buffers completely re-written.
+It now sounds passably good!
+    You can hear the voices in Berzerk clearly.
+'Nuff said.

 V2.0 : 30-Dec-2020 by wavemotion-dave
   * Fixed background noise bug on Pokey emulation - all sounds now available in all games (fixes Wizard of Wor sound, Blueprint sound, etc).